 Once you've gained your HVAC certification, you're ready to start working and making money.
 It's an exciting first step!
 Here are three ways to improve your chances of landing your first job as an HVAC tech.

-Consider An HVAC Apprenticeship
+Consider an HVAC Apprenticeship

-Gain Relevant Heating And Cooling Experience
+Gain Relevant Heating and Cooling Experience

 Check Your Driving Record

 Many HVAC companies issue company vehicles, so they want their technicians to have clean driving records and valid driver's licenses.
 If you have points on your record, consider checking to see if you can have them removed by taking a driver's education course, safe driving class, or something similar.
 By doing so, you may be able to improve your chances of landing a job.

-Job Hunting: It Gets Better With Experience
+Job Hunting: it Gets Better with Experience